bhbarongreenback/uk-reporting-etfs/README.md

 # More info

-A discussion thread about this script will be created shortly in the [Bogleheads Non-US Investing forum](https://www.bogleheads.org/forum/viewforum.php?f=22).
+A [discussion thread](https://www.bogleheads.org/forum/viewtopic.php?t=393286) about this script has been created in the Bogleheads [Non-US Investing forum](https://www.bogleheads.org/forum/viewforum.php?f=22).